-Border arrests have soared to highest levels since 1986, new CBP data shows
+Border arrests have soared to all-time high, new CBP data shows

 The 1.7 million figure includes migrants arrested between ports of entry by the Border Patrol as well as those who attempted to enter the United States without authorization through official ports of entry who were detained by blue-uniformed CBP officers.

-The Border Patrol made 1.69 million arrests nationwide in 1986, according to historical data that does not indicate how many were along the southern border.
 During the 2021 fiscal year, agents apprehended 1.66 million along the Mexico border only, the latest figures show.
+That exceeds the 1.64 million taken into custody in 2000 along the Mexico border, according to historic data.

+Those figures do not include the unknown number of migrants who successfully evaded capture after making an illegal entry that was detected by CBP sensors, video cameras or agents.

+The Border Patrol refers to such entries as “gotaway” incidents, and while the agency does not publish gotaway estimates, officials have reported averages of more than 1,000 per day in recent months.

-CBP’s Rio Grande Valley sector was the busiest last year, with 549,000 Border Patrol apprehensions, followed by the Del Rio sector, with 259,000, which eclipsed historically busier sectors such as El Paso and Tucson.
+CBP’s Rio Grande Valley sector was the busiest during the 2021 fiscal year, with 549,000 Border Patrol apprehensions, followed by the Del Rio sector, with 259,000, which eclipsed historically busier sectors such as El Paso and Tucson.